Not encouraging feeding sidesteps most objections to new Los Angeles neuter/return cat control program

-During the 10 years that the Citywide Cat Program has been suspended, the estimated Los Angeles free-roaming cat population has increased from circa 50,000 to 342,915, according to the Citywide Cat Program Final Environmental Impact Report.
+During the 10 years that the Citywide Cat Program was suspended, the estimated Los Angeles free-roaming cat population increased from circa 50,000 to 342,915, according to the Citywide Cat Program Final Environmental Impact Report.

 “No program elements designed to increase feeding”

 Explains the Los Angeles Citywide Cat Program Final Environmental Impact Report, “The proposed Citywide Cat Program does not include any project elements that are designed to increase feeding of free-roaming cats in the city, as opposed to placing food in traps for purposes of trap/neuter/return (TNR).